 President Donald Trump also stoked worries when he referred to himself as a “Tariff Man” in a tweet on Tuesday.
 “When people or countries come in to raid the great wealth of our Nation, I want them to pay for the privilege of doing so,” he wrote.

 That evening, Trump added: “We are either going to have a REAL DEAL with China, or no deal at all — at which point we will be charging major Tariffs against Chinese product being shipped into the United States.”

 The U.S. has already slapped tariffs on $250 billion worth of Chinese imports.
-Trump had previously threatened to raise levies from 10 percent to 25 percent on an additional $200 billion of goods but agreed to a 90-day financial ceasefire with Chinese President Xi Jinping over the weekend at the G20 summit in Buenos Aires, Argentina.
+Trump had previously threatened to raise levies from 10 percent to 25 percent on $200 billion of those goods but agreed to a 90-day financial ceasefire with Chinese President Xi Jinping over the weekend at the G20 summit in Buenos Aires, Argentina.

 Target, Kohl’s & More Retail Stocks Hammered in Stock Market Sell-Off

 Here’s How the US-China Trade War Truce Will Affect Retailers